Donna Hightower: Move to Europe

-Return from exile
+Return to the United States

 She returned to the US to live in semi-retirement in Austin, Texas, in 1990.
 Hightower was active in the Austin Chapter of the Gospel Music Workshop of America.
 She was a member of Calvary Baptist Church, and appeared on local radio programs.
 Her last performance in Spain was at a jazz festival in 2006.
 Hightower died in Austin in 2013 at the age of 86.

 Legacy

-In 2008, Sonny J released a remixed version of Hightower's song "If You Hold My Hand" entitled "Handsfree".
+In 2008, electronica musician Sonny J released a remixed version of Hightower's song "If You Hold My Hand" entitled "Handsfree."